 Effective Date of Opt Out for Non-Participating Providers

 Non-participating providers can opt out at any time by filing a valid opt out affidavit.
-The effective date of the opt out period will be the date specified in the affidavit but cannot be retroactive to a date prior to the date the affidavit is signed; if there is no designated effective date, the effective date will be the date the affidavit was signed.
+The effective date of the opt out period will be the date specified in the affidavit but cannot be retroactive to a date prior to the date the affidavit is signed; if there is no designated effective date, it the effective date will be the date the affidavit was signed.

 Effective Date of Opt Out for Participating Providers

 Participating providers can opt out if they file a valid opt out affidavit that is received by the WPS Provider Enrollment Department at least 30 days before the first day of the next calendar quarter.
-The effective date of the opt out period is the first day in that quarter (1/1, 4/1, 7/1, or 10/1).
+The effective date of the "opt out" opt out period is the first day in that quarter (1/1, 4/1, 7/1, or 10/1).
 Opt out providers may not provide services under private contracts with beneficiaries earlier than the effective date of the affidavit.